 Hong Kong Itinerary Day 1: Hong Kong Side

 For your first of 3 days in Hong Kong, I recommend dedicating the entire day to the Hong Kong side (Hong Kong island).
 This side is steep with plenty of winding streets up the hills.
 There are also escalators that go in both directions making it easier (and faster) to get to the higher streets.
 Do take the time to explore some of the streets though.
 I found plenty of cool like artisan and boutique shops, cute cafes for breakfast and lunch, and I even stumbled across a fashion shoot which was kind of fun.
 You’ll also find plenty of street art and murals in this area.

 The Hong Kong side also has some interesting museums, temples, and attractions that are worth checking out as you explore.
 Perhaps the best known temple on this island is Man Mo Temple located on Hollywood Road.
 You may also be interested in the Maritime Museum, the Ferris Wheel (though it’s cooler to experience at night), or Hong Kong Park which is known for its aviary.

 Make sure you are at Victoria Peak (sometimes just referred to as The Peak) when the sun starts to set.
 It gets pretty busy, but the crowds are worth the sunset views.
 You can pay to go inside to a viewing platform but, honestly, you can get nice views from outside as well.
 I actually got the shot below from outside the washrooms by the Burger King (who’d have thought?) another good spot is by the walking path to the right of the viewing platform.
-Stay for the sunset, but also stay a little longer to see Kowloon light up for night.
+Stay for the sunset, but also stay a little longer to see Kowloon light up at night.
 It’s stunning.

 Tip: Getting up to Victoria Peak is a bit of an adventure.
 You can hike up (though it is quite steep), take a bus (along very windy roads, some people get sick).
 Or take the tram which is the fastest and easiest.